kylegav/csclub_github_workshop2023/README.md

 <img width="795" alt="paste url" src="https://user-images.githubusercontent.com/60828879/219484460-efde537e-c4b5-49e6-9810-b89bbd098814.png">

+Hit clone, and verify your able to access the repo.

 ## Task Three - Our first commit and push - Resolving Merge Conflicts
 A commit is a record or bookmark representing some change (addition or deletion) of code.
 Generally, commits should be small bite-sized changes (no pun intended).
 Commits are local changes, that can be reversed (this is more advanced material).
 A collection of commits that is working as intended can be pushed (sent to the remote repository as an official change).